-Pulse trawling is a technologically advanced – and highly controversial – method of commercial fishing which has only been used on an experimental basis up until now, but appears to be on the verge of making a major breakthrough into mainstream industrial fishing.
+Pulse trawling (also known as electro trawling and electric pulse trawling) is a technologically advanced – and highly controversial – method of commercial fishing which has only been used on an experimental basis up until now, but attempts have been made to make this a mainstream commercial fishing method across Europe’s seas.

-The pulse trawling system was invented by in the Netherlands by Piet Jan Verburg in 1992.
-The Dutch have remained the biggest proponents of pulse trawling and have advanced the use of this technology claiming that pulse gear has less contact with the seabed meaning that there is more of the target species caught, less bycatch, less damage to the seabed and fish that are caught have less damage done to them and therefore reach a higher price at market.
-Furthermore, and the point that is of most interest to commercial fishermen, since pulse trawls do not have heavy tickler chains they are much lighter than beam trawl nets, meaning that fishing with pulse gear uses up to 40% less fuel than traditional beam trawling (1), (2) .
-Although it costs on around £300,000 to convert a beam trawler to a pulse trawler and retrain the crew to use the new equipment, the savings that can be made mean that this investment can soon repay itself.
+The pulse trawling system was invented by in the Netherlands by Piet Jan Verburg in 1992 and is an adaptation of beam trawling.
+This method of fishing replaces the tickler chains of traditional beam trawling with a series of electrical drag wires.
+These wires send electrical pulses into the seabed which cause the muscles of fish to contract which forces the fish upwards out of the seabed and into the net (1).
+The Dutch have remained the biggest proponents of pulse trawling and have pushed for restrictions on pulse trawling to be lifted.
+They claim that pulse gear has less contact with the seabed meaning that there is more of the target species caught, lower levels of bycatch, less damage to the seabed and fish that are caught are in better condition and therefore reach a higher price at market.
+Furthermore – and the point that is of most interest to commercial fishermen – is that pulse trawls are up to ten times lighter than traditional beam trawling gear (2), meaning that fishing with pulse gear uses much less fuel than beam trawling.
+Although it costs around £300,000 to convert a beam trawler to a pulse trawler and retrain the crew to use the new equipment (3), the savings that can be made mean that this investment can soon repay itself.

 “I have fished there for 30 years and never seen anything like it.
 I think the pulse is killing the food in the seabed.
 Three years ago I caught 40 tons of sole in those grounds in one year.
 It was the best year we’ve ever had.
 There is nothing there now that I can catch.” – Roger Free, commercial fisherman from West Mersea, Essex.